vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 up.
 After getting back home and dumping the suitcase, I immediately left for Berkeley Bowl for food purchases recorded in [food_purchases.sql](../../sql/food_purchases.sql).

+## Tuesday December 24

+In the evening, I made a trip to Walgreens to purchase earwax removal products.
+I also bought a couple of dish soap bottles as part of the trip.